 - Two 4-wheel drive Quick Response BLS Units

 - All ambulances equipped with the latest Advanced Life Support equipment & supplies

-- Mass Casualty Incident Unit with supplies for 35 patients.
+- Mass Casualty Incident trailer with supplies for 35 patients.

 South Park Ambulance District has been a 911 response agency, providing Emergency Medical Services with career (paid employee) personnel since January 1,1992.
 The District is staffed 24/7 with three Paramedic-level crews.
 The 3 Fire Protection Districts located within the District co-respond on all emergency incidents.
 The fire districts provide 1st Responder and EMT-Basic-level care.
 Most mutual aid partners are at great distance from our service area.

-All personnel perform their duties under the supervision of our Medical Directors, through the St. Anthony Hospital system.
+All personnel perform their duties under the supervision of our Medical Director, through the Centura Health system.
 Crews utilize the Denver Metro Protocols .
-Monthly continuing education programs are provided, on-site, through Centura Health Prehospital Emergency Services.
+Monthly continuing education programs are provided through our education team and Centura Health Prehospital Emergency Services.

-1,100+ requests for emergency assistance are responded to on an annual basis.
+1,200+ requests for emergency assistance are responded to on an annual basis.
 On average, 60% of incidents result in the ambulance arriving on scene within 15 minutes from our Fairplay Headquarters.
 Distant areas of the District are up to 45 minutes from Fairplay.
-Two outlying stations in Hartsel and south of Jefferson will greatly reduce response times in the ditant areas.
+Two outlying stations in Hartsel and south of Jefferson greatly reduce response times in those areas.

 Two major US Highways (US285 & US24) and one State Highway (CO9) cross our service area.
 Our population increases significantly due to large number of summer-only, part-time, residents and significant tourism.
 It is estimated that on peak summer days our population increase to as many as 50,000 people.
 In the winter months traffic crashes are a significant part of our responses.
-Many people from the southern Front Range of Colorado and states to our south and east access the major Colorado ski areas driving through our District.
+Many people from the Denver metropolitan area, the southern Front Range of Colorado and states to our south and east access the major Colorado ski areas driving through our District.